 West Virginia Higher Education Policy Commission Grant - The West Virginia Higher Education Grant is administered by the West Virginia Higher Education Policy Commission in Charleston, West Virginia.
-This program pays up to 75 percent of tuition and fees for a West Virginia resident.
 First year students must also apply online at www.wvapply.com.
 The FAFSA must be received by the processors before March 1 to be considered for this grant.